webignition/bas-spec/docs/test-suites.rst

 Syntax
 ------

 A test suite is a YAML object.
 An ``import`` property defines the tests to include.
-Additional named properties name the tests themselves.

 .. include:: includes/syntax/test-suite/test-suite.rst